-Verbal and written communication is the ability to articulate thoughts and express ideas effectively using oral, written and non-verbal communication skills (to inform, instruct, and persuade), as well as to listen for meaning and understanding.
-The ability to deliver information in person, in writing, and digitally, to multiple audiences.
+Verbal and written communication is the ability to articulate thoughts and express ideas effectively using oral, written and non-verbal communication skills (to inform, instruct, and persuade), to multiple audiences, as well as to listen for meaning and understanding.

 Assessing Your Level of Competency

 This is the time to really reflect on yourself and where you are at with this competency.
 Ask yourself the following questions to dive deep into your self-assessment:

 - Can you identify and use the grammatical style guide that is most commonly used in your discipline or field?

 - Do you know how to write x, y and z ? e.g. composing a persuasive essay?

 - Do others seem to have to often ask you to repeat yourself or clarify your comments when speaking?

 - Do others ask clarifying questions in your written communication, or are you clear and concise?